steveiliop56/tinyauth-docs/docs/guides/google-oauth.md

 For this guide you will need the following:

-- A valid domain (e.g. `.com`,`org`,`.work`), `.local` will **not** work.
+- A domain name (gTLDs required)
 - A Google account.

 ## Create the Google OAuth app

 To begin with, you need to create an app in Google.
 This can be done by visiting the [Google Cloud Console](https://console.cloud.google.com/).
-There you need to create a new project (you should already have one by default).
-You should see a screen like this:
+There you need to create a new project (you should already have one by default) and after creating it, you should see a screen like this:

 ![Google Cloud Console Home](/screenshots/google-cloud-home.png)

 From the quick access menu click _APIs & Services_ and then from the sidebar click _OAuth consent screen_.
 There it should just have a button in the middle saying _Get Started_, let's click that.

-::: info
+:::info
 Google has changed the OAuth section and this guide uses the new OAuth experience.
 If you see a button saying try the new OAuth experience, please click it so that the guide looks the same as the Google Cloud Console.
 :::